RudenkoBogdan/pbhstat/README.md

 Then run the modified script `PlotPBHbounds.py` from within that directory (available [here](https://github.com/pipcole/pbhstat)).

-**Note:** Overlaying extended mass functions on monochromatic constraints is only an approximation.
-This utility is best suited to narrow mass functions.
-For consistent constraint conversion, see: Bellomo et al., 2017.
+**Note:** Overlaying extended mass functions on monochromatic constraints is not consistent and should only be used as a guide for narrow mass functions.
+For consistent constraint conversion, see e.g. Bellomo et al. [arXiv:1709.07467](https://arxiv.org/abs/1709.07467).

 ## 📚 Reference